 In part one of this three-part series, we explained why the time is right to pursue an ambitious donor education and solicitation effort around unrestricted major giving.

-In part three of the series, we will share the ways to build or reframe your case with a new focus on unrestricted support.
+Next month in part three of the series, we will share the ways to build or reframe your case with a new focus on unrestricted support.

 We know that old habits die hard.
 Yet, in this moment of new habits – the embracing of social distancing, telepresence, and increased self-sufficiency — shouldn’t fundraisers and donors alike also reconsider their approach?